What is the Data Protection Act 1998?

 When will I hear back from Ribble Valley Borough Council?

-Ribble Valley Borough Council will respond to an subject request quickly and, in any event, within forty days.
+Ribble Valley Borough Council will respond to an subject request quickly and, in any event, within a month.
 Where we cannot comply with your request we will advise you as soon as possible and explain the reasons for our refusal.

 When will Ribble Valley Borough Council not provide me with a copy of my personal data?